Nova Scotia election: Seven charts to read before Tuesday’s vote

 The numbers: Nova Scotia’s unemployment rate has been persistently higher than the national average for decades, but the increasing abundance of seniors and shortage of young people are compounding the problems for the province’s work force.
 Nova Scotia’s working-age population (people aged 15 to 64) has made up an incrementally smaller share of the total in the past three censuses, and Statistics Canada blames low fertility and immigration rates and a higher volume of migration to other provinces.

-The issues: Three words dominate the Liberal and NDP job-creation proposals: Immigration, innovation and infrastructure.
+The politics: Three words dominate the Liberal and NDP job-creation proposals: Immigration, innovation and infrastructure.
 The Liberals would seek Ottawa’s help in bringing more immigrants to the province, boost spending on community infrastructure by $50-million annually and offer a range of incentives for small businesses, aquaculture and local wine and craft beer industries.
 The Tories want a $1-billion “Rebuild Nova Scotia Fund” to create jobs building roads and bridges.
 The PCs and NDP say they’d stimulate Nova Scotia’s film industry by reviving the province’s film tax credit, which the Liberal government eliminated two years ago in favour of a new production fund.
 The NDP also wants to increase minimum wage to $15 an hour over three years.

 A dismal diagnosis